forgxyz/expensifly/README.md

 - [ ] date accepts str input
   - popup calendar for one click input?
 - [ ] change month does not load on this view
+- [ ] pass a message & message type to confirm tx?

 ### view
 - [ ] edit tx functionality.
 See [the save() method](https://docs.djangoproject.com/en/3.0/topics/forms/modelforms/#the-save-method).
 Edit button next to TX, or pass TX ID into an edit search box to bring up a populated form.
 Change as needed there.